 Sleek and streamlined, Yanagida Projects offers a mostly-neutral palette of caps, T-shirts and jackets.
 Subversive phrases like “Closers Only,” “Audit Your Circle” and “Catch & Fillet” give a unique stamp to everyday menswear.
 The North Mississippi Avenue shop is family-owned and budget-friendly.

 Mixing streetwear, pop culture and modern art, Compound Gallery is one of Portland’s most innovative shopping locales.
-The bi-level business offers jackets, caps, sneakers (with a focus on skate brands), art prints and consigned vintage streetwear.
-If you want a statement piece, Compound in Old Town is your place — they’re not afraid of color or pattern.
+The business offers jackets, caps, sneakers (with a focus on skate brands), art prints and consigned vintage streetwear.
+If you want a statement piece, Compound in downtown Portland is your place — they’re not afraid of color or pattern.